-Tokyo Olympic CEO reminds all: Cannabis is banned in Japan
+Tokyo Olympics next year: Faster, Stronger, but not Higher

 Muto said the issue was not on the executive board’s formal agenda but came from a concerned member.

-“The comment from the member is that it’s important that we inform all the participants that use of cannabis is prohibited by law in Japan.”
+“The comment from the member is that it’s important that we inform all the participants that use of cannabis is prohibited by law in Japan,” Muto said.

 Cannabis is among banned substances listed by the World Anti-Doping Agency for athletes at next year’s Tokyo Olympics.

-Muto said that Japan would be strong in enforcing anti-doping measure at the games, which open next July.
+Muto said Japan would be strong in enforcing anti-doping measure at the games, which open next July.

-Japan bans cannabis, but it does have relatively lax anti-smoking rules that allows smoking in many Tokyo restaurants and bars.
+Japan bans cannabis, but it does have relatively lax anti-smoking rules that allow smoking in many Tokyo restaurants and bars.

 However, Tokyo Olympic organizers have enacted tougher anti-smoking rules for games venues.
 Smoking and the use of vaping devices will be banned at all indoor and outdoor Olympic and Paralympic venues, plus within all perimeter areas of the Tokyo Games.